reedacartwright/rbedrock/cran-comments.md

  - installed size is 7.3Mb
   * The package contains a dependent library (Mojang's fork of leveldb) and on some systems (ubuntu) this library large when compiled.

+## Resubmission

+This is a resubmission.
+I have fixed the following issues:

+* changed http --> https, added trailing slashes, and followed moved content as appropriate.

+* devtools::check(remote=TRUE) no longer emits NOTEs for the README.md.